nikhilchan/plantain-ai/README.md

    * In `index.html`, update the `poolData` with your Cognito credentials.
    * Update the `API_ENDPOINT` variable with your API Gateway URL.
 5. **Hosting:** Upload `index.html` to a public-facing AWS S3 Bucket!

-## 💡 Future Roadmap

-* Image recognition (upload a picture of a grocery receipt to automatically add to pantry).
-* Meal planning and automatic grocery list generation.
-* User-to-user recipe sharing.

-*Built to cure the "What's for dinner?" dilemma.*